usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 ### Root Node File

 The root node file, if specified with `--root-file ROOTFILE`, is used to get the list of starting nodes for the reachability analysis.
-It, too, should be a valid KGTK file.
+It should be a valid KGTK file.

 - If the root file is a KGTK Edge file (containing at least `node1`, `label`, and `node2` columns, or their aliases), then the unique values in the `node1` column (by default) will be used to build the set of root node names.